cometbft/cometbft/docs/explanation/core/configuration.md

 #1 block - Bob
 #2 block - Bob
 #3 block - Bob
-#4 block - Alice
+#4 block - Bob
 ```

-That's because Bob is too fast at committing blocks.
-This leaves Alice very
+That's because Bob doesn't wait for a proposal from Alice (prevotes `nil`) and
-little chances to propose a block and not always be catching up.
-Note that every
+always moves onto the next round (NOT height).
+This leaves Alice no chances to
-block Bob creates needs a vote from Alice to constitute 2/3+.
+commit a block.
+Note that every block Bob creates needs a vote from Alice to
+constitute 2/3+.
+Bob always gets one because Alice has `timeout_propose` set to
+3s.
+Alice never gets one because Bob has it set to 0s.

 Imagine now there are ten geographically distributed validators.
 One of them
-(Bob) sets `timeout_commit` to 0s.
-Others have it set to 1s.
+(Bob) sets `timeout_propose` to 0s.
+Others have it set to 3s.
 Now, Bob won't be
-able to move with the speed of 1s blocks because it won't gather 2/3+ of votes
+able to move with his own speed because it still needs 2/3 votes of the other
-for its block proposal in time (1s).
-I.e., the network moves with the speed of
+validators and it takes time to propagate those.
+I.e., the network moves with
-time to accumulate 2/3+ of votes, not with the speed of the fastest proposer.
+the speed of time to accumulate 2/3+ of votes (prevotes & precommits), not with
+the speed of the fastest proposer.

 > Isn't block production determined by voting power?